multiformats/multibase/README.md

 If you'd like to switch a project over to multibase and would also like to reserve a prefix for compatibility, please file an issue.

+## Status

+Each multibase encoding has a status:

+* draft - these encodings have been proposed but are not widely implemented and may be removed.
+* candidate - these encodings are mature and widely implemented but may not be implemented by all implementations.
+* recommendation - these encodings should be implemented by all implementations and are widely used.

 ## Multibase By Example